SakshiRathi21/Experiment-1/experiment/aim.md

-## To construct a square wave with the help of fundamental frequency and its harmonic component
+## To create an HTML file by applying the different styles using inline, external and internal style sheets.